 It’s not always easy to visualize how a fixture or feature will look in your home during the planning phase.
 If you’re not happy with the finished product, you can always change it.
 Keep in mind that change orders delay the remodeling process and increase your costs.
-If you’re not sure if it’s worth it placing a change order, ask yourself how you think you’ll feel six months from now.
+If you’re not sure if it’s worth it to place a change order, ask yourself how you think you’ll feel six months from now.
 Will you regret not making the change or addition, or is it something that won’t affect the overall renovation?

-So How Long Can I Expect the Remodel to Take?
+So How Long Can I Expect the NH Remodel to Take?

 HouseLogic explored average project timelines and came up with these estimates:

 A kitchen remodel can take anywhere from 8 to 12 weeks if you plan to add an island and lighting and replace cabinets, countertops, and flooring.

 In New Hampshire, your bathroom remodel can take 3 to 6 weeks to replace the toilet, shower, bathtub, and vanity and install ceramic tiles.
 (This estimate may be a little low if you want to add a few upscale touches, such as in-floor radiant heating or a smartphone-controlled steam shower.)